CS-SI/pytest-executable/doc/fixtures.rst

 Fixtures
 ========

-The purpose of test fixtures is to ease the writing of test functions by providing informations and data automatically.
+The purpose of the test fixtures is to ease the writing of test functions by providing informations and data automatically.
 You may find more documentation on |pytest| fixture in its `official documentation
 <https://docs.pytest.org/en/latest/fixture.html>`_.
 We describe here the